 In 1999, the government classified public sector enterprises into strategic and non-strategic units for the purpose of disinvestment.
 Strategic public sector enterprises would be those in the areas of defence production, atomic energy and railway transport.
 All other public sector enterprises were to be considered non-strategic.

 Let’s take a look at the disinvestment earnings of the government since 1991.
 The CAG’s 2017-18 audit report on the Union government accounts (No. 2 of 2019, released in February 2019) says “disinvestment constitutes a major portion of capital receipts” of the central government.
+Governments have raised more than Rs.
+5 lakh crores so far (from 1991 till date) through disinvestments.
 The following graph captures the trend of disinvestment and the resultant earnings over the last three decades.

-Below is an year-wise break-up of disinvestment and receipts, sourced from the data published by Department of Investment & Public Asset Management and Department of Public Enterprises, in form of Annual Year Books and Public Enterprises Survey Reports.
+Below is a year-wise break-up of disinvestment and receipts, sourced from the data published by the Department of Investment & Public Asset Management, Department of Public Enterprises, in form of Annual Year Books and Public Enterprises Survey Reports, and the BSEPSU.

 Political Trends in Disinvestment